What Potential Risks do we Face?

 Health Checks and Diving Medical;

-In some countries a signed medical statement from your physician is required before any diving activities can take place.
+In some countries, a signed medical statement from your physician is required before any diving activities can take place.
 Other countries do not have this policy, so check before going to your destination.
-On Gozo this is no longer required.
+On Gozo, this is no longer required.
 Your diving centre will provide you with a detailed medical which you must fill out by answering each question with a ‘yes’ or a ‘no.’ Although most divers assume they are fit to dive it is best to have a yearly check-up.

-My advise is, “have a yearly check-up and make sure there are no changes to your health that you are not aware of.”
+My advice is, “have a yearly check-up and make sure there are no changes to your health that you are not aware of.”
 This is important for your safety and it helps to eliminate (some, but not all) major problems that may occur underwater due to undiagnosed health issues.

 Ending up with no air is mostly a diver-based error, although it might be the result of an equipment malfunction.
-Deep dive-sites on Gozo are many, diving beyond your limits with a high gas consumption, will jeopardise your safety.
+Deep dive-sites on Gozo are many, diving beyond your limits with high gas consumption will jeopardise your safety.
 Diving with a Buddy ensures that you have someone around you who can help out in an out of air situation.
 A clear out-of-air signal and asking to share air will allow you to end the dive safely on your Buddies Alternate Air Source.
 A thorough Buddy and equipment check should be carried out at the beginning of every dive; this saves many in-water problems which should have been fixed before entering the water.
 Remember, safety first!

 Rapid Ascents and Poor Water Conditions;

 Use a dive computer to help you calculate your ascent rate.
 Most computers have an ascent rate of 9 – 12 metres per minute, depending on the model and settings.
-It you dive to 18 metres it should take you approximately two minutes to reach your safety stop.
+If you dive to 18 metres it should take you approximately two minutes to reach your safety stop.
 18 metres per minute is the absolute maximum and should be avoided at all times.
-Both clear and murky water are deceptive regarding depth and ascent rates.
+Both clear and murky water is deceptive regarding depth and ascent rates.
 Rapid ascents cause nitrogen in your body to come out of solution and form gas bubbles.
 These bubbles may expand to quickly and block your veins causing DCS; this is a very basic expression of DCS, read more in the DCS link for further information.